Document Security Systems Inc. (DSS) Reveals an Earnings Mystery

 DSS’s Market Performance

-DSS stocks went down by -6.24% for the week, with a monthly drop of -18.99% and a quarterly performance of -45.12%, while its annual performance rate touched -89.13%.
-The volatility ratio for the week stands at 7.84% while the volatility levels for the past 30 days are set at 8.19% for Document Security Systems Inc..
-The simple moving average for the period of the last 20 days is -10.38% for DSS stocks with a simple moving average of -63.21% for the last 200 days.
+DSS stocks went up by 0.84% for the week, with a monthly drop of -7.87% and a quarterly performance of -38.33%, while its annual performance rate touched -88.12%.
+The volatility ratio for the week stands at 7.02% while the volatility levels for the past 30 days are set at 7.37% for Document Security Systems Inc..
+The simple moving average for the period of the last 20 days is 0.27% for DSS stocks with a simple moving average of -58.58% for the last 200 days.

 Analysts’ Opinion of DSS